Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 3. **Network Restrictions:** Access MUST be limited to internal network zones or authorized IPs if possible.
 System access MUST only be possible via a jump host

 4. **Two-Factor Authentication:** Access MUST use a mandatory second authentication factor (such as hardware tokens, authenticator apps, X.509 client certificates) in combination with a strong user password.

 5. **Logging:** All administrative access SHOULD be logged in a tamper-proof way.

+6. **Abuse Monitoring:** Abuse monitoring SHOULD be implemented or used if available.

-6. **Revocation:** Access MUST be immediately revoked after it is no longer required (e.g., user changes organizational role).
+7. **Revocation:** Access MUST be immediately revoked after it is no longer required (e.g., user changes organizational role).

-7. **Automation:** Admin tasks SHOULD be automated when possible to replace direct human access.
+8. **Automation:** Admin tasks SHOULD be automated when possible to replace direct human access.

 ## {{site.TITLE_SSDLC_SECOP_SECSCANNING}}